Azulinho/cryptobot/README.md

 ## Prove automated-backtesting results

-Using the same config file provided to *automated-backtesting*, this will run multiple iterations of the automated-testing from a start date to an end date.
+Using the same config file provided to *automated-backtesting*, this tool runs multiple iterations of *automated-testing.py* from a start date to an end date.
 It begins by grabbing a set of logfiles from the days prior to the start date, and running automated-backtesting using those logfiles.
 Then using the newly generated tuned config, runs backtesting for a number of days and logs following the start date.
-It then repeats this process start the day after the last logfile backtested through the tuned config, all the way until the end date provided.
+It then repeats this process starting the day after the last logfile backtested through the tuned config, all the way until the end date provided.

 ```